atok624/Blog-app-rails/README.md

 On Windows

-Go to [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) to set up wsl for ubuntu
+Go to [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) to set up WSL for Ubuntu

 ### Setup